maheshsabnis/TrainingApps/aspnetcore.md

 2. Make sure that, the Action Method uses Exception Throw and Exception Handling logic
 	- try..catch
 	- Global Exception Middleware
+		- Rules for writing Custom Middlewares
+			- The class containing Logic for Custom Middleware must be COnstructor Injected using 'RequestDelegate' object
+			- This class must contain an method of name 'InvokeAsync()' this method must accept 'HttpContext' object.
+The custom midleware logic mustb be written in this method
+			- Create a Static class with static method.
+This method must be used as extension method for IApplicationBuilder. i.e. This method will accept first parameter as 'this IApplicationBuilder app'
+				- IN this method register the Custom Middleware class as 'Middleware'
+					- app.UserMiddleware<T>();
+						- T is the the name of the Custom Middleware class which is ctor ibjected using RequestDelegate
+			- Finally use this Static method in 'Configure()' method of Startup class to use the middleware in pipeline

 3. MAke sure that the Posted data in various ways(?) must be accepted by the API and Process it
 	- VArious ways are
 		- Data Posted in Body